TrashPandaCode/reports/ia-final/contributions/markus.typ

   Right before that we've had some first user tests with the game and due to the feedback we realized that another short guidance through the elements of the game and node window would be very helpful in order to understand that the player has two separate windows that interact with each other and that he gets a first overview of the functionality of the buttons for example.
   Therefore I created a whole `tutorial guidance` that would be shown when you first enter the game.
 It guides you through different sections of the game and explains key elements supported with images or short videos.
 I also added the option to skip the tutorial and mark a checkbox to not show it again in the future.

-  The next days after this until the 17th of June I was only able to spend a few hours on the already existing levels and adding victory conditions to the movement level.
-As mentioned in the @markus_time_management section, this lower time effort here was due to moving out and the preparation for Japan.
+  The next days after this until the 10th of June I was working on the already existing levels and adding victory conditions to the movement level.
+As mentioned in the @markus_time_management section.

-  With the 17th of June my development phase was done as we planned to finish the whole game by the end of June and I was going to leave for the summer school program in Japan for the whole rest of June and the beginning of July.
+  With the 10th of June my development phase was done as we planned to finish the whole game by the end of June and I was going to leave for the summer school program in Japan for the rest of June and the beginning of July.

   In the @markus_documentation section I will describe my work on the documentation part of the project after I returned.